-The Certificate Program is recommended for graduate students, nondegree students, and students with majors in professional programs.
+The certificate program is recommended for graduate students, nondegree students, and students with majors in professional programs.
 A certificate of concentration in Film and Video Studies is awarded for the successful completion of the 21 semester hours required for the minor.
-The Department of Life Sciences offers an interdisciplinary Bachelor of Science degree program in Life Sciences, including a premedical track, a minor in Life Sciences, and teacher training in the biological sciences.